-Cilantro or, as you’d have it, coriander is a herb that is mainly used to spice up stews all across the world.
+Cilantro is a herb that is mainly used to spice up stews all across the world.
 It has an array of nutrients and vitamins like:

 How to Prepare Cilantro for Your Guinea Pig

-The preparation process needs to be executed carefully.
 First, you need to get fresh produce from the market.
-Overstayed cilantro has no nutritional value for your hairy little friend.
+Overstayed cilantro has poor nutritional value for your hairy little friend.

-Thoroughly wash the plant to eliminate the pesticide that was sprayed on it.
+Thoroughly wash the plant to eliminate any chemicals that were sprayed on it.
 Washing also takes out the grime from its leaves and stem.
-Sprinkle bits of water on the cilantro to keep the guinea pig hydrated while they chew.

-Chop them into small parts and feed the cavy, either by hand or put in a bowl.
-You can spice it up by adding carrots and cucumber or explore other options.
+Chop them into small parts and feed your pet, either by hand or put in a bowl.
+You can spruce it up by adding carrots and cucumber.

 How Much Cilantro Should a Guinea Pig Consume?

 Guinea pigs do not need too much cilantro in their diet.
 Their staple of hay and pellets should form the bulk of their diet (around 80% to 90%) and the remainder of their diet should comprise fruits and vegetables that are safe for them to consume (vegetables are preferred over fruits).
 As such, cilantro would be a small portion of their intake, and ideally, it should be mixed in with other fruits and vegetables and not served on its own (this increases the odds of your guinea pig successfully obtaining all the nutrients they need on a daily basis).